 - If they wanted to help, they didn't know where to begin, and I'll confess, sometimes I didn't know what I needed either.

-My jaw dropped at our military wive's Bible study one day.
+My jaw dropped at our military wives' Bible study (Protestant Women of the Chapel) one day.
 A wife shared that she had stopped going to church since her church wasn't there for her during her last deployment.
 It was a huge revelation to me.
 I wasn't the only spouse who struggled.
 As time unfolded I continued to hear stories and I learned my experiences were not isolated.
 Yellow ribbon bumper stickers and patriotism in support of the troops was plentiful, but who was caring for the spouses and children at home?